conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 - `spec.cluster` must be a valid Console cluster technical id **with the Provider** configured as `Gateway`.
 - `spec.authenticationMode.type` must be one of [`PLAIN`, `OAUTHBEARER`, `MTLS`]
   - **When `spec.authenticationMode.type` is `PLAIN`**
     - `spec.authenticationMode.serviceAccount` must be a Local Gateway Service Account.
 It doesn't need to exist before creating the Partner Zone.
-The service account will be created automatically.
+The local service account will be created automatically.
   - **When `spec.authenticationMode.type` is `OAUTHBEARER`**
     - `spec.authenticationMode.serviceAccount` needs to match the "sub" OAuth claim.
   - **When `spec.authenticationMode.type` is `MTLS`**
-    - `spec.authenticationMode.serviceAccount` must be a External Gateway Service Account.
-It needs to exist before creating the Partner Zone.
+    - `spec.authenticationMode.serviceAccount` must be an External Gateway Service Account.
+It doesn't need to exist before creating the Partner Zone.
+The external service account will be created automatically.
+    - The customer will need to register and provide SSL certificates to the console and the gateway.
+The `CN` in the certificates will need to match the name of the external service account provided during the Partner Zone creation process.
 - `topics[].name` is the name of the topic as it should appear to your partner.
 This can be different from `backingTopic`.
 - `topics[].backingTopic` is the internal name of the topic that you want to share with your partner.
 - `topics[].permission` must be set to either `READ` or `WRITE` (which additionally grants `READ`).